-If you find your Opus windows are always on-top of other windows, even when the other windows are active, then at some point you probably accidentally clicked on the 'pin to top' button which causes this to happen.
+If you find your Opus windows are always on-top of other windows, even when the other windows are active, then at some point you probably accidentally activated the ‘pin to top’ behavior which causes this to happen.

-The always-on-top feature can be turned on and off, in all versions of Opus and Windows, via the menu you get by left-clicking the window icon in the title bar:
+The always-on-top feature can be turned on and off via the menu you get by left-clicking the window icon in the title bar:

 If your listers are on-top when they shouldn’t be, use that menu to fix things.